davedawitdave/metta-langchain/README.md

 buy some Solana                (if SOL sentiment = Dumping)
 ```

-### Market Analysis Questions
+### Market Analysis Questions (Unrelated — Direct LLM Answer)
+These will get raw LLM output with "You:" prefix format:
 ```
-what's the current risk level of my portfolio? is it safe to buy BTC right now? what's the maximum I can buy of ETH? explain why PEPE is blocked what assets can I buy with 10%? show me the market state
+You: How does cryptocurrency work?
+You: What's the difference between BTC and ETH?
+You: Explain DeFi to me
+You: What's a blockchain?
+You: What are smart contracts?
 ```

 ### Complex / Multi-step